nec-research/glomicave/README.md

 full
 ```

+**Note 1.** Running this pipeline will always clear existing publication data from SQL database and rebuild the knowledge graph from stratch in the graph database.

-**Note 1.** Use option `-a` to test the pipeline execution with the limited amount of data.
+**Note 2.** Use option `-a` to test the pipeline execution with the limited amount of data.
 Given that option it will use only first 100 records from each ontology and retrieve limited information from only 5 publications and no more than 2 citing or referenced papers.

-**Note 2.** This will always clear existing publication data from SQL database and rebuild the knowledge graph from stratch in the graph database.

 To check created node types we can execute the following commands in the final graph database: